 Other than that, one of the best things you can do is start slowly, no matter what it is you are planning to do.
 For example, if you want to start walking, start with 10 minutes a day – don’t try to complete 10 miles the first time you go out.

 Make sure you have the right equipment or clothing etc before you get started, to ensure you have all the necessary support throughout your exercise session.

 One of the most important things you can remember is that not exercising is likely to carry more risks with it than starting to exercise.
-However, if you start to feel dizzy or light headed whilst you are doing anything strenuous, then stop immediately and take a break.
-If the symptoms don’t go away one you have stopped exercise, seek medical advice.
+However, if you start to feel dizzy or light-headed whilst you are doing anything strenuous, then stop immediately and take a break.
+If the symptoms don’t go away once you have stopped exercise, seek medical advice.

 If you feel tightness in your chest or have difficulty breathing, stop immediately and call 999 for further medical advice.

 What exercise you do will depend largely on what you enjoy, your physical ability (at least to start) and what it is you want to achieve.

 You might want to consider a mixture of aerobic (strengthening your heart and lungs) or instead something that will build up your muscles.